-The Society for Corporate Governance Nigeria was engaged to conduct an independent evaluation/ assessment of the performance of the Board of Unity Bank Plc for 2022 as part of the stipulated regulatory requirement.
+The Society for Corporate Governance Nigeria was engaged to conduct an independent evaluation/ assessment of the performance of Unity Bank Plc for 2023 as part of stipulated regulatory requirements.
+This executive summary provides a concise overview of the comprehensive Board evaluation conducted.